DevExpress-Examples/maui-tab-view-get-started/CS/GenerateTabItemsFromDataSource/Readme.md

 </dxn:TabView>
 ```

-Specify the header panel’s background, and assign a color to a header item depending on whether the tab is selected:
+Use the [TabView.HeaderPanelBackgroundColor](https://docs.devexpress.com/MAUI/DevExpress.Maui.Navigation.TabView.HeaderPanelBackgroundColor) property to specify the background color of the header panel.
+The `Label.TextColor` property specifies the color of labels in the panel.
+We use the following converter to convert a Boolean value in the view model to a `Color` structure.

 ```cs